worldbank/ietoolkit/src/checklist-submitting-SSC.md

 	program iebaltab
 ```

-Date in help file.
+Date at the top of the help file.
 Change only the date, there is no version number in the helpfile.
 ```
 {smcl}
 {* 15 Dec 2017}{...}